-- Program Duration: One Day (in October) - Program Hours: 10am-4pm (8am 5pm) an additional two bourset up and one bourset. - an additional two-hour set up and one-hour breakdown by BAC staff and volunteers. - Total Participants: No more than 100 participants anticipated at any given time in the day.
+- Program Duration: One Day (in October) - Program Hours: 10am-4pm (8am 5pm) - an additional two-hour set up and one-hour breakdown by BAC staff and volunteers. - Total Participants: No more than 100 participants anticipated at any given time in the day.
 Last year approx. 300 visitors visited throughout the day with an average of 50 people per hour.
 Traffic associated with these visitors is easily accommodated within the permitted and available parking.
 The length of Bethany's entrance and exit precludes any ordinary back up onto Somerstown Road. - Parking: 20 parking spots will be reserved for Bethany staff and volunteers.
 72 parking spots will be available for guests. - Alcohol: No alcohol will be sold or permitted